MikeDev101/scrap-mechanic-logic-converter/README.md

 Requires Python >=3.10.

 ## Notes
-1. This conversion script is janky.
-I would suggest backing up your blueprints before using this script.
+1. Make backups of your blueprints - This script could corrupt your blueprint or break it!
-2. Convert chunks of a blueprint at a time.
+2. It is possible to convert very large blueprints, but I would suggest converting chunks of a blueprint at a time.
 Converting an entire blueprint may lead to unpredictable/undesirable results.
 3. When converting blueprints to Vincling's mod, set the speed multiplier to x1 or single-step before spawning a blueprint.
+Circuits may cause the game to lag  if not properly optimized.